Marcel Ritzmaier

-Marcel Ritzmaier (born 22 April 1993) is an Austrian professional footballer who plays as a midfielder or left-back for SKN St. Pölten.
+Marcel Ritzmaier (born 22 April 1993) is an Austrian professional footballer who plays as a midfielder or left-back for Rudar Prijedor in the Bosnian Premier League.

 Club career

 Early career

 Born in Judenburg, Styria, Ritzmaier started playing football in December 1997 with the youth side of TuS Spielberg before joining SV Lobmingtal in September 1999.
 In January 2004, after three and a half years in the SV Lobmingtal youth teams, he moved to FC Judenburg.

 Having become one of the key players of FC Judenburg, Ritzmaier was scouted by SK Austria Kärnten in July 2006.
 He played two and a half years in the Austria Kärnten youth system and was promoted to the reserve team in January 2009.
 In July 2009, he became part of Austrian Bundesliga team squad and made his debut on 2 August 2009 against Rapid Wien, making his only appearances for the club.